Master of Science in Public Relations

 Graduates of the program are qualified to work as public relations specialists in both the public sector and private sector with expertise and skills applicable to corporate, nonprofit and government institutions.
 Students study the conceptual and theoretical foundations of public relations, learn how to conduct and analyze public relations research and evaluation, and hone their skills in contemporary public relations practices and techniques.
 The program stresses professional competence, global consciousness, and professional and social responsibility.

-Also available is a social media track for students who want to delve deeper into social media.
-Students who choose the social media track take courses that cover social media practices, social and web analytics, and strategic planning.
+Also available is a Social Media Track for students who want to specialize their degree.
+Students who choose the Social Media Track take courses that cover social media practices, social and web analytics, and strategic planning.
 In this track, students learn the fundamental practices that have led to the rise of social media and how to deploy them across multiple platforms and disciplines.
 Students who complete this track have a firm understanding of the role social media plays in today’s communications landscape as well as the tools to deploy new solutions as this media continues to grow and evolve.

 MS in Public Relations Program of Study

-To earn the master’s degree, students must complete 36 credits with a minimum 3.0 GPA and no grades less than a C. Any course with a grade of less than C has to be retaken.
+To earn the master’s degree, students must complete 30 credits with a minimum 3.0 GPA and no grades less than a C. Any graduate course with a grade of less than C has to be retaken.

-Students have three options to complete the program: fast track, full time or part time.
-Students on a fast track complete the 36-credit program in one calendar year.
-They take 15 credits in the fall and spring terms, respectively, and complete a 6-credit research thesis or professional project during the summer or subsequent terms.
-Full-time students take 9 credits every fall and spring semester and complete the program in two years.
-Students may also elect to complete the program on a part-time basis.
+Students have two options to complete the program: fast track or part-time.
+Students on a fast track complete the 30-credit program in one calendar year.
+They take 15 credits in the fall and spring terms, respectively.
+Students may also elect to complete the program on a part-time basis taking between 3 and 12 credits in a semester.

 |STC 501||Principles and Theories of Public Relations||3|